Onyx2406/SPICE_Task/README.md

 ### Prerequisites

-Selenium IDE (Chrome or Firefox extension)
+Selenium IDE (Chrome or Firefox extension),
-Selenium Side Runner
+Selenium Side Runner,
 ChromeDriver (if running tests on Chrome)

 ### Screenshot of Test Passing